List of The Idolmaster characters: Cute idols

 A former photography model with yandere tendencies towards the Producer.
 While cold and jealous towards her idol colleagues at times, she is usually kind to them.
 In the anime, she is a member of the idol unit Happy Princess and first appears in episode 3; in episode 14 she engages in stalking towards Producer to get his birthday; and in episode 25 she is one of four idols (the others being Kanako, Noriko, and Shizuku) who give away candy to fans.

-Her Cinderella Master single, released on November 13, 2013, charted on the Oricon Singles Chart for six weeks and topped at #11 on November 25.
+Her Cinderella Master single, released on November 13, 2013, charted on the Oricon Singles Chart for six weeks and topped at No. 11 on November 25.